Internships and Scholarships

 The purpose of this internship is to enhance the public service learning and leadership skills of high school students in the College Now program.

-- be enrolled in, or have completed, a College Now course or workshop;
+- be enrolled in or have completed at least one College Now course or workshop

 Myself Third: The Spirit of New York Scholarship